View Categories

 The Saviour: God’s Rescuing Deliverer #

-The word “Saviour” comes from the Greek “Sōtēr,” which means deliverer, rescuer, or one who saves.
-Unlike the title Messiah, which speaks of His kingship and calling as the Anointed One, Saviour highlights His active work.
-It is not only who He is, but what He does.
+The word “Saviour” comes from the Greek “Sōtēr,” meaning deliverer, rescuer, or one who saves.
+Unlike Messiah, which emphasises His divine appointment and kingship, Saviour highlights His active mission.
+It is not only who He is but what He does.

 “For to you is born this day in the city of David a Savior, who is Christ the Lord.”